apache/incubator-heron/website2/docs/schedulers-k8s-execution-environment.md

 <br/>

 You may configure an individual topology's `Heron container`'s resource `Requests` and `Limits` during submission through CLI commands.
-The default behaviour is to acquire values for resources from Configurations and for them to be common between `Executor`s and the `Manager` for a topology.
+The default behaviour is to acquire values for resources from Configurations and for them to be common between the `Executor`s and the `Manager` for a topology.

 <br>